joel99/ndt3/context_general_bci/config/exp/online_bci/readme.md

+Configs specified in this directory are top level training configurations.
+Configurations in subdirs are recommended at test time, and reference the training configuration that is pulled via `config.tag`.

+Though we have config to freeze backbone, doesn't seem necessary past 100-ish calibration trials.

 On-rig training uses the non-cluster configs.
 There is no enforcing, but please keep the cluster and non-cluster configs (which use gdrive links specified in `decoder_module` outside this repo) pointing to the same checkpoints.

 We currently track test time configuration like crop bin in these yamls only; even if using an identical checkpoint, only way to hot swap is to use NDTProxy to pull via the yaml, which will pull an identical ckpt but use yaml's test-time config.
 Using NDTProxy to directly select ckpt will maintain the training config.